Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 How does RxSpark help?

-RxSpark coupons are often significantly cheaper than the price of an insurance co-pay and are lower than the cash price paid when you walk into a pharmacy.
+RxSpark vouchers are often significantly cheaper than the price of an insurance co-pay and are lower than the cash price paid when you walk into a pharmacy.

 Generic drugs often cost less than a co-pay, while the price of branded pharmaceuticals may also be less on RxSpark, particularly if it is not covered in your health plan’s formulary.

-Just ask your pharmacist to use the coupon to process the transaction and not to run the prescription through your insurance.
+Just ask your pharmacist to use the voucher to process the transaction and not to run the prescription through your insurance.

 Don’t forget, prescriptions purchased with RxSpark will not count towards a deductible.
 If you have a large number of medical expenses or numerous costly prescriptions, it might be worth considering using your insurance to satisfy your deductible.